8horn/udacity-deep-reinforcement-learning/project-3-tennis/README.md

 ### Getting Started

 Ensure ```Python 3.6``` and ```PyTorch 1.5``` along with ```UnityML-Agents``` and ```OpenAI Gym``` are installed in your environment.
-What is also required is the Banana.exe application built in Unity - please refer to Udacity course for more details.
+What is also required is the Tennis.exe application built in Unity - please refer to Udacity course for more details.

 ### Instructions